p-shekhar/2023_DS625/index.md

 <li>Diederik P. Kingma and Max Welling, An Introduction to Variational Autoencoders, 2019 <a href = "https://arxiv.org/pdf/1906.02691.pdf" target = "_blank">Link</a></li>
 <li><strong>Python and Machine Learning</strong>: Aurelien Geron, Hands-on Machine Learning with Scikit-learn, Keras & TensorFlow.
 O’Reilly, second edition, September 2019.</li>
 </ol>

-In class, I will be broadly following the excellent (chapter-wise) presentation slides prepared by the main text authors and available at <a href = "https://www-users.cse.umn.edu/~kumar001/dmbook/index.php" target="_blank">Link</a>.
-Additionally, I will provide notes and jupyter notebooks related to concepts discussed in class.

 <h3><strong>Grading</strong></h3>
 Your course grade will be determined as follows: